UsmanIjaz/Mercari_EDA/README.md

 - What kind of products are popular and what kind of products are more expensive?
 - Is there any free product?

+A blogpost related to this project can be found here: https://medium.com/@uijaz59/mercari-japanese-leading-e-commerce-app-f5ab77ee258

 # Licensing, Acknowledgements
 I have worked on this project to understand different aspects of e-commerce platform related to product information.
 Feel free to use it for further analysis.